Interplay of magnetic and thermodynamic responses in the kagome-triangular system: Results and discussion

 We now turn to the thermodynamic properties of the system.
-Fig.~\ref{Fig5}(a) presents the specific heat $C(T)$ as a function of temperature $T$ for different values of $t'/t$ at $U=3.0t$.
-In the limit of $t'/t = 0$, the system consists of a kagome lattice coupled with a set of isolated sites, which can also be viewed as introducing an infinitely repulsive single-electron potential on the $d$ sites.
+Figure \ref{Fig5}(a) presents the specific heat $C(T)$ as a function of temperature $T$ for different values of $t'/t$ at $U=3.0t$.
+In the limit of $t'/t = 0$, the system consists of a kagome lattice with a set of decoupled $d$ sites.
 In this case, the specific heat is primarily determined by the kagome lattice.
 Our result at $t'/t=0$ is qualitatively consistent with previous QMC studies \cite{Medeiros-Silva2023} that report a broad high-temperature peak in the specific heat of the kagome lattice.
-It is believed that this broad peak is attributed to single-particle excitations and is closely related to the formation of local moments \cite{Paiva2001}.
-Notable change occurs at low temperature as $t'/t$ increases.
+This high-temperature feature is related to the formation of local moment.
+Notable changes occur at low temperatures as $t'/t$ increases.
 At $t'/t = 0.3$ a soft shoulder emerges and a low-temperature peak becomes clearly visible at $t'/t = 0.4$.
 The appearance of this low-temperature peak often indicates low-lying collective spin-wave excitations, and the double-peak structure suggests strong spin-spin correlations \cite{Medeiros-Silva2023}.
-We associate this feature with the development of the next-nearest-neighbor antiferromagnetic correlations $c^{cc}(r = 2)\le0$, which emerge in the same range $t'/t = 0.3\sim0.4$ at $U=3.0t$.
-As $t'/t$ increases further, Fig.~\ref{Fig5}(a) shows that the low-temperature peak persists and gradually shifts toward higher temperatures.
+We associate this feature with the enhancement of the next-nearest-neighbor antiferromagnetic correlations $c^{cc}(r = 2)\le0$ with increasing $t'/t$.
+We note that the kagome lattice hosts only weak next-nearest-neighbor antiferromagnetic correlations, which are insufficient to produce a pronounced low-temperature structure in the specific heat and may give rise only to a subtle shoulder feature.
+As $t'/t$ increases, the correlations $c^{cc}(r = 2)$ are significantly enhanced.
+In particular, for $t'/t \approx 0.3 \text{--} 0.4$, the antiferromagnetic correlations $c^{cc}(r = 2)$ along $\boldsymbol{r}=(2,0)$ emerge and are enhanced significantly, directly contributing to the emergence of a pronounced low-temperature peak in the specific heat.
+As $t'/t$ increases further, Figure \ref{Fig5}(a) shows that the low-temperature peak persists and gradually shifts toward higher temperatures.
 In the limit of $t'/t = 1$, it eventually merges with the high-temperature peak, forming a broad single maximum.
-We consider the spin-related energy scale remains present in this regime.
 It has been suggested that the low-temperature and high-temperature peaks of the specific heat correspond to spin and charge energy scales respectively.
-The onset of the low-temperature peak indicates the formation of a spin-related energy scale, consistent with the previously discussed longer-range spin excitations.
-Meanwhile, the broad high-temperature peak is associated with charge excitations, which is consistent with the intrinsic properties of the kagome lattice.
+Accordingly, the emergence of the low-temperature peak signals the development of a spin-related energy scale, consistent with the enhancement of next-nearest-neighbor antiferromagnetic correlations discussed above.
 These features provide insight into how the spin and charge energy scales affect the thermodynamic behavior of the kagome lattice and related frustrated systems.